-Betty Morrison Reserve in memory of the lady who bequeathed the land.
+Betty Morrison Reserve was named in memory of the lady who bequeathed the land.
 Betty Morrison is located at Bungan Beach.
-This urban bushland area provides habitat for many plant and animal species that would otherwise disappear for urban areas.
+This urban bushland area provides habitat for many plant and animal species that would otherwise disappear from urban areas.
 The reserve is subject to coastal processes that are continually reshaping the beach system including beach and bluff erosion.

 Three broad vegetation types are described and mapped for Bungan Beach and Bungan Head Reserve:

 Fauna habitats in the area include Coastal Scrub, Beach and Rock Platforms which provide a range of habitat resources for native fauna.

 The range of reptiles and small birds (e.g. Yellow-faced Whip Snake and Eastern Whipbird), indicates the reserves’ importance for providing habitat to species which are scarce or missing from residential areas.

 Significant animals which have been sited in the reserves include:

 Dogs must be on a leash at all times in this reserve and cats are not allowed here at any time.
 Find out more